 The coach looked at these guiding statements:

-- the adult chose texts that are the right length to hold students’ attention;
+- the adult chose books that are the right length to hold students’ attention;

-- the adult chose texts that the students could understand, and;
+- the adult chose books that the students could understand, and;

-- the adult chose texts that were interesting and age respectful of the students.
+- the adult chose books that were interesting and age respectful of the students.

 The coach decided to ask the adult reading partner her thoughts on the texts she was using.
 During the debriefing session with the adult, the coach asked questions about the reason for the text choices.
 Then together they decided that it may be helpful to co-plan a few lessons in order to find books that may better match the needs of the students.